 These are the two most common parts of Medicare.
 They are commonly called “Part A” and “Part B.”

 Hospital Insurance (Part A)

 Medicare Part A, or hospital insurance, covers bills related to inpatient hospital care and a limited amount of your follow-up care after a hospitalization.
-This part of Medicare is free for those who have received disability benefits for two years or more, those who receive Social Security retirement benefits, or workers over age 65.
+This part of Medicare is free for those who are awarded Social Security Disability Insurance (after 24 months after you become eligible for benefits), those who receive Social Security retirement benefits, and workers over age 65.